Living in Saudi Arabia?

 Living in Saudi Arabia

 The Kingdom of Saudi Arabia is relatively sparsely populated – which is no surprise, seeing as the desert is the predominant geographical feature.
-Of the almost 29 million residents living in Saudi Arabia, over 80% are settled in towns and cities such as Riyadh and Jeddah.
-These numbers include more than eight million foreigners relocating there for work; who are mainly of Indian, Pakistani or Bangladeshi origin.
-The number of North American and European expats is estimated at 100,000.
+Of the just over 32 million residents living in Saudi Arabia, over 80% are settled in towns and cities such as Riyadh and Jeddah.
+These numbers include more than ten million foreigners relocating there for work; who are mainly of Indian, Pakistani or Bangladeshi origin.
+The number of North American and European expats is estimated at just over 100,000.

 Despite aspiring to be a modern state in many respects, the Saudi nation still has one of the most traditional societies worldwide.
 It is governed by firm religious beliefs, rules and traditions, which expats must acclimatize to, for the law is no more lenient on foreigners than it is on local residents.

 Cultural life in Saudi Arabia rests strongly within the confines of strict interpretations of the Quran.
 In practice, this means that the visual arts, for example, are limited to geometric, floral or abstract designs, as representations of humanity are forbidden.
 Although there are some cinemas in larger cities, relinquishing the joys of theater comes with the territory for expats relocating to the Arabian Peninsula.

 Music, dance, and Bedouin poetry form an important part of Arab culture.
 Literature in general is, however, kept in check by strict censorship rules.
 Expats in Saudi Arabia will quickly become aware that not only is there no freedom of religion but freedom of expression is also repressed to the extent that it is non-existent.

 You may be surprised at the lack of religious heritage sites in the cradle of Islam.
 This absence can be explained by the fear of idolatry in Wahhabism (or Salafism), the form of Islam which dominates life in Saudi Arabia.